williamtengit/Opacity_EP-EFA_TAC_TN/README.md

 By running "test_FA_Opacity.py" in PyCharm, one can obtain the opacity properties of FA described in "FA_model1.py", and the total execution time of the program.
-By changing the "Max_Domain = 40" to other numbers in the files of "FA_model1.py" and "FA_model1_reverse.py", one can set the finite domain of the event parameters.
+By changing the "Max_Domain = 40" in the files of "FA_model1.py" and "FA_model1_reverse.py", one can set the finite domains of the event parameters.

 The total running time in my computer (Intel i7-9700 3.00GHz CPU and 24G RAM) is as follows.